hugoromerorico/advent-of-code-24/retry_prompt.md

 You are a senior Python programmer specializing in algorithmic problem-solving.
 Your previous solution to this problem was incorrect.
-The solution produced {wrong_output} as output, which is incorrect.
+The solution produced {wrong_output} as output, which is incorrect or shows lack of efficiency.
 Here is the original problem and your failed solution.
 Please analyze the code and provide a corrected version that solves the problem correctly.

 Original Problem and Input:
 {original_prompt}